F-Stop Magazine: How did you first become involved in photography and what led to you working in this medium?

 I actually started out as an art student for a time in high school and college, but at some point I decided I was just not good enough to be a painter or graphic artist.
 Years later, photography stepped in as a way to satisfy that need to make art.

-AN: You’re known for your photography of New York.
+F-Stop: You’re known for your photography of New York.
 What is it about the city that is so photogenic and what role does New York play in your work?

 JOH: Whether my photos are specifically about New York or not, the city certainly looms large in almost all my work.
 I find it frustrating shooting in other towns, and I think that’s because it’s usually hard to find a way past the artificial face that many cities construct for visitors.
 I spent a few days in Seattle, for example, and didn’t enjoy shooting there at all because I never managed to escape the historical façade that dominates the heart of that town.
 It takes time to get under the skin of a city, to get past the Potemkin Village and discover the neighborhoods where peoples’ lives and work are a part of the urban landscape.